 Customer: I read a book in the eighties.
 I don't remember the author, or the title.
 But it was green, and it made me laugh.
 Do you know which one I mean?

 Man: Do you have black and white film posters?
 Me: Yes, we do, over here.
 Man: Do you have any posters of Adolf Hitler?
 Me: Pardon?
 Man: Adolf Hitler.
 Me: Well, he wasn't a film star, was he.
 Man: Yes, he was.
 He was American.
 Jewish, I think.
 Me: ...........

 The book is now out in the UK, Ireland, Australia and New Zealand published by Constable and Robinson.

-It's also out now in US/Canada published by Overlook Press. [translations are available in Dutch, Swedish and Finnish.
-With translations forthcoming in German and Chinese]
+It's also out now in US/Canada published by Overlook Press. [translations are available in Dutch, Swedish, Finnish, German, Chinese and Russian.
+With translations forthcoming Greek]

 My short-short story 'My First Love' has been released today in a limited edition Paper Aeroplanes CD.
 Their music is fantastic and all kinds of beautiful.
 There are only 99 CDs, so if you want one, get your mitts on one here.

 I got a lovely email today to say that a short-short story of mine, 'Origami,' is going to be published in 'New Sun Rising' - a collection of stories, poems and manga which is being released to raise money for Japan.

 A small way off, a girl on a horse sits half hidden in the shade, hair tied in a string of cloth.
 Lucy, who yesterday was peeling stickers - hearts and fairies, stars - onto 'I love you' notes' [from 'Things Fall Apart']